-We review individual medicines or smaller groups of medicines, within medical areas where we judge there to be reason to question whether the medicine is cost-effective or not.
+TLV can review individual medicines or smaller groups of medicines, within medical areas where we consider it to be reasonable to question whether the medicine is cost-effective or not.
 The balance between medicines’ cost-effectiveness ratio changes over time, for example when new medicines are subsidized or when we accept new pricing for a medicine.

-Prior to commencing a new review, we make prioritization analyses where we, among other things, consider sales volumes, reimbursement costs, cost per DDD, expanded indications and expired patents.
-We also hold a dialogue with the county councils and provide them with an opportunity to submit suggestions on which products we should review.
+Prior to commencing a new review, TLV makes prioritization analyses where we, among other things, consider sales volumes, reimbursement costs, cost per DDD, expanded indications and expired patents.
+TLV is also in contact with the county councils and provide them with an opportunity to submit suggestions on which products we should review.

-If a review is started the company or companies are informed by us.
+If a review is started the company or companies affected are informed.